 - A. GENERAL: Council members are to be chosen to reflect the diversity of the parish.
 Regardless of the selection process used, council members ideally serve not to further constituencies or special interests, but to reflect the wisdom of the parish community as a whole.
-Those with expertise in a certain area are to offer their expertise with an openness to what is good for the whole parish community. - B. NUMBER OF MEMBERS: The Council shall consist of at least seven (7) members of the Christian faithful (clergy, religious or Catholic lay persons) of outstanding integrity and honesty.
+Those with expertise in a certain area are to offer their expertise with an openness to what is good for the whole parish community.
+Members are to be fully initiated Catholics of the parish. - B. NUMBER OF MEMBERS: The Council shall consist of at least seven (7) members of the Christian faithful (clergy, religious or Catholic lay persons) of outstanding integrity and honesty.
 Five (5) members will suffice where numbers are small.
 They are to be practicing Catholics registered in the parish, confirmed, and actively involved in the life of the parish.
 The Council, even in a large parish, should not exceed twelve (12) voting members. - C. EX-OFFICIO NON-VOTING MEMBERS: The pastor and parochial vicar(s) are ex-officio non-voting members of the Council.
 If the parish has a parish worker (one having general pastoral duties), he/she should be an ex-officio non-voting member of the Council. - D. EX-OFFICIO VOTING MEMBERS: The different areas of pastoral ministry, e.g., the four committees mentioned in VII,A and other parish organizations, may be represented by the chairpersons or other members of the committee/organization.
-In keeping with the pro- visions of II,A above, this representation is optional and is to be determined in the bylaws. - E. MEMBERS ELECTED FROM THE PARISH AT LARGE: At least half of the voting members of the Council should be elected from the parish at large.
-Care should be taken to ensure that different age groups, social classes, and geographical areas are represented in some way.
-The election process should be conducted annually according to procedures specified in the Council bylaws.
+In keeping with the provisions of II,A above, this representation is optional and is to be determined in the bylaws. - E. SELECTION OF MEMBERS: Voting members of the Parish Pastoral Council are to be selected in a way that ensures the expectations listed in II.A.
+The selection process may include, but is not limited to: election from the parish at large, appointment by the pastor, and/or nominated by the parish at large and interviewed by Pastoral Council members.
+However members are appointed, they are to be trained so that they may be effective contributors on the Council. - F. TRUSTEES: The parish corporate board trustees are eligible as appointed or elected members of the Council.
+Even if they are not official members of the Council, it is appropriate for trustees to attend council meetings to remain current on parish affairs.

-- F. APPOINTED MEMBERS: The pastor may also appoint two voting members who are noted for their competence and commitment in serving the needs of the local Church.
-Appointed members' terms may begin at any time.
-Replacing an appointee before the completion of his/her normal three-year term should not be done without serious reason. - G. TRUSTEES: The parish corporate board trustees are eligible as appointed or elected members of the Council.
-Even if they are not official members of the Council, it is appropriate for trustees to attend council meetings to remain current on parish affairs. - H. ADVISERS: From time to time, outside advisers may be appointed by the Council in collaboration with the pastor because of special concerns.
-The advisers are not to be voting members of the Council and need not be Catholic. - I. TERM OF OFFICE: Elected and appointed members shall assume their seats at the first regular meeting after being elected or appoint- ed.
+- G. ADVISERS: From time to time, outside advisers may be appointed by the Council in collaboration with the pastor because of special concerns.
+The advisers are not to be voting members of the Council and need not be Catholic. - H. TERM OF OFFICE: Elected and appointed members shall assume their seats at the first regular meeting after being elected or appointed.
 Their normal term of office shall be three years with a limit of two consecutive three-year terms for an individual.
 A lapse of one year is required before the member is eligible again for membership.
 The terms should be staggered so that all do not end at the same time.
 Vacancies shall be filled according to provisions in the bylaws.